Skip to Content

 Like all other hair colors, gray hair varies depending on your hair type.
 Coarse, coiled strands will face more issues like frizz and dullness, while thinning gray hair that lies flat may lead to a limp and drab appearance.
 You should know your type to avoid the mistake of using the wrong products on your gray hair.

-The key to figuring out what works for your gray hair is considering the results you want.
+The key to figuring out what works for your gray hair is to consider the results you want.
 If you had problems with dryness and unmanageable hair before you went gray, chances are you’ll have the same issues in the future.

 Invest in high-quality products with hydrating ingredients to smooth your hair and define curls.